Motorcycling Adventures in Mother Russia

 As one the few foreign riders to explore this land of legends, the splendour of Mother Russia becomes all the more real.

 Motorcycle tour outfit MotoDreamer’s vision is to encourage motorcycle tourers to ride the roads less travelled.

-Their latest venture, RussiaMoto will take you on an eye-opening journey that’s exhilarating and enlightening in equal measure.
+This venture, will take you on an eye-opening journey that’s exhilarating and enlightening in equal measure.